Earlsdon: History

 In the mid-19th century, Earlsdon was a hub of activity for the rising watch-making trade.
 Even as the industry began to decline, Earlsdon continued to grow and was incorporated into the city of Coventry in 1890.
 The watch-making trade is represented by the clock on the roundabout at the bottom of the high street, where Earlsdon Avenue North and South join.

 In 1897, the opening of Albany Road, named after Princess Helena, Duchess of Albany, who visited Coventry in November the following year, allowed for far greater access to and from the rest of the city and development in Earlsdon quickly increased.
 By 1918, the area was fully developed as it is today, but has seen some redevelopment in recent years.

-Today, Earlsdon is a large residential suburb associated with Wainsbody ward to the south.
+Today, Earlsdon is a large residential suburb associated with Wainbody ward to the south.
 Many academics and students from Coventry University and the University of Warwick live in both wards as they are closest to Coventry University and have streets of upmarket Edwardian homes for industry owners and, increasingly, on the expansion of higher education centres, researchers and lecturers.

-In August 2006 following a torrential downpour of rain, the main street of Earlsdon suffered from serious flooding.
+In August 2006, following a torrential downpour of rain, the main street of Earlsdon suffered from serious flooding.
 Many businesses were affected, and some were forced to close for a time.